g2384/Life-In-The-UK/Facts.md

 Throughout the 1990s, Britain played a leading role in coalition forces involved in the liberation of Kuwait, following the Iraqi invasion in 1990, and the conflict in the former Republic of Yugoslavia.

 In the Middle Ages, **Knights**, who were usually **smaller landowners**, and **wealthy people** from towns and cities were elected to sit in the **House of Commons**.

+During the Middle Ages, England was an important trading nation and people came to England from abroad to trade and also to work.
+Many had special skills:
+- weavers from France,
+- engineers from Germany,
+- glass manufacturers from Italy
+- and canal builders from Holland.

+The Parliament developed in Scotland in the Middle Ages had three Houses, called **Estates**:
+- the lords,
+- the commons
+- and the clergy.

+The Middle Ages (or the medieval period) was a time of almost **constant war**.

+Poems which survive from the Middle Ages include **Chaucer’s Canterbury Tales** and a poem called **Sir Gawain and the Green Knight**, about one of the knights at the court of King Arthur.

+In the Middle Ages, the numbers attending Parliament increased and two separate parts, known as **Houses** were established.
+These were the House of the **Commons** and the House of the **Lords**.

+During the Middle Ages, **great landowners** and **bishops** sat in the House of **Lords**.

+**Lincoln Cathedral** was built in the middle ages.

+At the beginning of the Middle Ages, Ireland was an independent country.

+During the middle ages, several cathedrals had windows of stained glass, telling stories about the **Bible** and **Christian saints**.
+The glass in **York Minster** is a famous example.

+Anne Boleyn was executed at the tower of London.

+Catherine of Aragon was a Spanish princess.

+Following the Black Death, the smaller population meant there was less need to grow cereal crops.
+There were **labour shortages** and peasants began to demand **higher wages**.
+New social classes appeared, including **owners of large areas of land** (later called the **gentry**), and people left the countryside to live in the towns.
+In the towns, growing wealth led to the development of a **strong middle class**.

+In the **19th** century, **Gilbert** and **Sullivan** wrote **comic operas**, often making fun of popular culture and politics.
+These operas include **HMS Pinafore**, The **Pirates of Penzance** and **The Mikado**.

+Queen Mary was a devout **Catholic** and persecuted **Protestants** (for this reason, she became known as ‘Bloody Mary’).

+In the late 1970s, the post-war economic boom came to an end.

 # Economy